jonlpersson/ed-latimore/site/_posts/2021-12-15-stand-up-for-yourself-in-a-relationship.md

 * Defining your personal goals
 * Determining what you want out of life

 The result is that you build your self-confidence and make yourself a more likable person to be around.
 When I [learned to be more likable](https://edlatimore.com/how-to-be-likeable/) I met more people and made more friends.
-Healthy relationships require novelty or newness<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> to keep them exciting and fresh.
+Healthy relationships require novelty or newness<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> to keep them exciting and fresh.
 When you develop your own interests, you are constantly evolving into a new and fresher version of yourself.

 ## Follow the third agreement